 An applicant whose bachelor's degree is not in a communication-related field may be required to take several undergraduate communication courses in addition to the master's degree requirements.

-Ted Carlin, Ph.D., Bowling Green State University, electronic media, new media technology, mass communication research.
+Ted Carlin, Ph.D., Bowling Green State University, electronic media, audio production, new media technology, media literacy.

 Michael W. Drager, Ph.D., Michigan State University, journalism, mass media and public policy research and analysis.

-Carrie A. Sipes, Ph.D., Pennsylvania State University, public relations, media effects, media writing & research.
+Carrie A. Sipes, Department Chairperson, Ph.D., Pennsylvania State University, public relations, media effects, media writing & research.